-The Group provides to its customers in Telecom Infrastructure Services coverage related services and access to the Group's telecom or broadcasting infrastructures to MNOs to co-locate their equipment on the Group's infrastructures, offering additional services that allow MNOs to rationalise their networks and optimise costs, through the dismantling of duplicate infrastructures (decommissioning) and building up new infrastructures (build-to-suit) in strategic sites that can offer service to one or more MNOs.
+The Group provides to its customers in Telecom Infrastructure Services coverage related services and access to the Group's telecom or broadcasting infrastructures for MNOs to co-locate their equipment on the Group's infrastructures, offering additional services that allow MNOs to rationalise their networks and optimise costs, through the dismantling of duplicate infrastructures (decommissioning) and building up new infrastructures (build-to-suit) in strategic sites that can offer service to one or more MNOs.
 These services have the aim to complete the deployment of 4G and 5G in the future, reduce areas with no signal coverage and extend network densification.
-The Group acts as a neutral operator for MNOs (without having one or more MNOs as a significant shareholder) and other telecom operators who generally require complete access to network infrastructure in order to provide services to end users.
+The Group acts as a neutral operator for MNOs (for example, by not having one or more MNOs as a significant shareholder represented in the Board of Directors and other governance bodies of Cellnex) and other telecom operators who generally require complete access to network infrastructure in order to provide services to end users.

 The Group acts as a multi-infrastructure operator.
 Its customers are responsible for the individual communication equipment hosted in the Group's telecom and broadcasting infrastructures.
 Revenue is primarily generated from customer services agreements.
-The Group generally receives monthly payments from customers, payable under long-term contracts (up to 40 years, including extensions).
+The Group generally receives monthly payments from customers, payable under long-term contracts (which in the case of anchor customers have long or undefined maturities with automatic extensions, unless cancelled).
 The annual payments vary considerably depending upon numerous factors, including, but not limited to, the infrastructure location, the number and type of customer's equipment on the infrastructure, ground space required by the customer, customer ratio, equipment at the infrastructure and remaining infrastructure capacity.
 The main costs typically include related services (which are primarily fixed, with annual cost escalations) such as energy and ground costs, property taxes and repairs and maintenance.

-The Group maintains the MNOs' equipment installed in its infrastructures.
-However, the vast majority of the land and rooftops where these infrastructures are located is operated and managed via lease contracts, sub-lease contracts or other types of contracts with third parties (with the exception of the United Kingdom, where the Group owns a large amount of the land where sites are located).
+The majority of the land and rooftops where the Group's infrastructures are located are operated and managed via lease contracts, sub-lease contracts or other types of contracts with third parties.
 In general, MNOs engage in the maintenance of their own equipment under their responsibility, although in some cases they may subcontract to the Group the maintenance of their equipment as a separate and additional service.
 In these cases, the maintenance services are usually awarded through bidding processes to companies capable of providing such services, such as vendors of equipment, maintenance and installation companies and other companies with sufficient capacity to provide the services, such as the Group itself.

 The Group has an extensive experience in DAS network solutions.
-The Group has deployed more than 2,000 DAS nodes, with a customer ratio of three MNOs per infrastructure, in venues such as stadiums, skyscrapers, shopping malls, dense outdoor areas, airports, underground lines and railway stations.
+As of 30 September 2021, the Group had deployed approximately 4,222 DAS nodes, with a customer ratio of three MNOs per infrastructure, in venues such as stadiums, skyscrapers, shopping malls, dense outdoor areas, airports, underground lines and railway stations.
 DAS is a network of spatially distributed antennas connected to a common source, thus providing wireless service within a specific geographic area.
-The system can support a wide variety of technologies and frequencies, obviously including 2G, 3G, 4G and 5G in the future.
+The system can support a wide variety of technologies and frequencies, including 2G, 3G, 4G and 5G in the future.
 The Group works as a real neutral host, together with the MNOs, in order to provide the optimal solution for the increasing need for coverage and densification in complex scenarios.
 The Group manages the complete life cycle of the solution: infrastructure acquisition, design, installation, commissioning, O&M, supervision and service quality assurance.
-The Group also operates active equipment of the network in relation to the DAS nodes that the Company manages.
+The Group also operates active equipment of the network in relation to the DAS nodes that it manages.